SpoonLabs/coming/README.md

 which means that there are 2 changes that update binary operators inside an if condition (i.e., the parent).

 ### Mode Repairability

+This is a mode to find commits which look like automated program repair commits, see paper ["Estimating the Potential of Program Repair Search Spaces with Commit Analysis"](http://arxiv.org/pdf/2007.06986) (Khashayar Etemadi, Niloofar Tarighat, Siddharth Yadav, Matias Martinez and Martin Monperrus, Journal of Systems and Software, 2022).

+Note that the results are sensitive to the underlying diff algorithm.
+If you run repairibility analysis today, you'll get results that are different from the paper.
+For exact reproduction, use commit [1cad74323bacad65f06ddf80ab53971d38957507](https://github.com/SpoonLabs/coming/commit/1cad74323bacad65f06ddf80ab53971d38957507) and Java 8.

 When running Coming in mode `-mode repairibility`, the output is a file named `all_instances_found.json` , which shows the possible tool creating the commits.
 You can choose tools of interest by including the option:  `-repairtool All,Jkali,..`

 An example of the content of such file is: